FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::
 ::::

 You can see the full index of Web APIs [here](https://developer.mozilla.org/en-US/docs/Web/API).
-There's a lot of them, so I won't be listing and introducing them here, but I will list some of the more common ones for you to look into.
+There's a lot of them, so I won't be listing and introducing them here, but here's a list of some of the more common ones for you to look into.

 Browser APIs:
 - [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API): Provides an interface for fetching resources as promises, replacing `XMLHttpRequest`.